drojaazu/suddendesu/content/entry/tee-d-off-a-saucy-secret-and-hidden-dev-credits/index.md

 {{< audio "audio/world_13_voice_nice_on.wav" >}}

 The clips in the Japan version are spoken quicky and in a thick katakana-english accent, with reverb applied.
-It's feels muddy.
+It feels a bit muddy.

 The World version, however, has the girl speak a little slower and enunciate better.
 There is still some Japanese accent, but it's much clearer and resonant.